Feedback

 Keep the following items inside your vehicle.

-• Blankets (special "survival" blankets are best)
+• Blanket (special "survival" blankets are best)

 • Ice scraper and brush